Higher education in Saudi Arabia: Higher education for women in Saudi Arabia

 In 1976 the Higher Education Center for Women and several colleges of medicine and pharmacology for female students were established.
 In the late 1970s, the Saudi government offered more seats for Saudi female students to apply for higher education as a way of helping women achieve more at that time.
-According to the World Bank report, the number of Saudi female students in higher education outnumbered neighboring countries like Jordan, Tunisia, West Bank, Gaza City.
+According to the World Bank report, the number of Saudi female students in higher education outnumbered neighboring countries like Jordan, Tunisia, West Bank, and Gaza City.

-More than 60% of Saudi universities graduates are women.
-In Saudi Arabia, most women work in the educational sector, there are thousands of Saudi women holding PhDs.
+More than 60% of Saudi university graduates are women.
+In Saudi Arabia, most women work in the educational sector, and there are thousands of Saudi women holding PhDs.
 In 2008, the first batch of Saudi women graduated from the Faculty of Law.
 In October 2013, four women were awarded legal licenses to practice law in courts.

 In 2009, Nourah bint Abdullah Al-Fayz became the first female minister.
 Nourah is a former teacher who studied in the United States and was appointed as Deputy Minister of the Ministry of Education.
-Princess Nora University is the first College for Women in Saudi Arabia and the largest globally, it has 32 campus around Riyadh city.
-In July 2020, Lilac ALSafadi was appointed as president of the Electronic University, making her the first female president of Saudi university that includes both male and female students.
+Princess Nora University is the first college for women in Saudi Arabia and the largest globally, with 32 campuses around Riyadh city.
+In July 2020, Lilac AlSafadi was appointed as president of the Electronic University, making her the first female president of a Saudi university that includes both male and female students.

 Studying abroad

 The Ministry of Education provides its contributions to prepare and help Human Resources efficiently, to become a strong competitor on a local and global level, thus providing both governmental and private Saudi universities with qualified personnel.

-In 2005, King Abdullah bin Abdulaziz established the Governmental Scholarships Program, to send the Saudi youth abroad to pursue higher education.
-The program provided fully funded scholarships that covers all students needs depending on the program period, more than 5000 Saudi students earned the scholarship in 2007/2008.
-Most of the students were studying at universities in Canada, United States, Australia, United Kingdom, New Zealand, Switzerland, France, Germany.
+In 2005, King Abdullah bin Abdulaziz established the King Abdullah Scholarship Program, sending Saudi youth abroad with full-ride scholarships to pursue higher education.
+A large portion of students involved in this program have gone to American universities, spurred by the 2006 agreement between King Abdullah and U.S. President George W. Bush which quintupled the amount of Saudis studying in the U.S.

 Saudi Digital Library

-The Saudi Digital Library is a massive digital library that contain more than 680,000 electronic book in many fields that support and meet the needs of beneficiaries in the higher educational sector in Saudi Arabia.
+The Saudi Digital Library is a massive digital library that contains more than 680,000 electronic books in many fields that support and meet the needs of beneficiaries in the higher educational sector in Saudi Arabia.